-In accordance with Section 357(2) of the Companies and Allied Matters Act CAP C20, Laws of the Federation of Nigeria 2004, Messrs.
-Ernst & Young have indicated their willingness to continue in office as Auditors of the Bank.
-A resolution will be proposed at the Annual General Meeting authorizing the Directors to determine their remuneration.
+In accordance with Section 401(2) of the Companies and Allied Matters Act 2020 and in compliance with the FRC code of corporate governance for public interest entities which stipulate a maximum term of 10 years for external auditors, Messrs.
+Ernst & Young have expressed their willingness to resign as Auditors of the Bank as we have approached the 10th year of auditing.
+A resolution will be proposed at the Annual General Meeting to appoint another auditor.